-Ironi Kiryat Shemona FC is relatively a young club founded in 2000 with union of Hapoel Kiryat Shemona and Maccabi Kiryat Shemona that many years struggled in the lower divisions.
-Just in 2006 the team participated in the top Israeli league for the first time, since then the club has won one league championship and 3 cup titles.
-The club is owned by businessman Izzy Sheratzky that has begun to invest in the club in 2000, until he became the owner and setting the budget on 20M NIS for the season (Daskal, 2015b).
-Being a young club the main fans are from Kiryat Shemona City and its surroundings located in the north of Israel.
-The fan club name is “Blue Lions 07” and they are considered by the media as one of the best crowds in Israel.
+Ironi Kiryat Shemona FC is a relatively young club founded in 2000 with the union of Hapoel Kiryat Shemona and Maccabi Kiryat Shemona that had struggled in the lower divisions for many years.
+Only in 2006 the team participated in the top Israeli league for the first time; since then the club has won one league championship and 3 cup titles.
+The club is owned by businessman Izzy Sheratzky, who has begun to invest in the club in 2000, until he became the owner and set the budget to 20M NIS for the season (Daskal, 2015b).
+With Kiryat Shemona being a young club, its main fans are from Kiryat Shemona City and its surroundings located in the north of Israel.
+The fan club name is ‘Blue Lions 07’ and they are considered one of the best crowds in Israel by the media.

 The Basics of Football Economics

-In this part author will present first the different aspects of previous researches dealing with football economics from different angles.
-Special attention is given to the literature on audience levels' influencers, sport fan money and time spending, and supporter loyalty as these are main factors used in this study.
-After that a part reviewing literature on violence is presented, focusing on sport violence in general and violence in football specifically.
-Last, a review of data regarding economics in football market in Israel and of the clubs that are part of this study are showed.
+In this part the author will present first the different aspects of previous research dealing with football economics from different angles.
+Special attention is given to the literature on audience levels influencers, sport fan money and time-spending, and supporter loyalty, as these are the main factors used in this study.
+After that a part reviewing the literature on violence is presented, focusing on sport violence in general and violence in football specifically.
+Last, a review of data regarding the economics of the football market in Israel and that of the clubs that are part of this study is shown.

-"Academic interest in the economics of professional team sports dates back as far as the mid-1950s.
-Since then, many books and journal articles have been written on the subject" (Dobson & Goddard, 2009, 1).
+‘Academic interest in the economics of professional team sports dates back as far as the mid-1950s.
+Since then, many books and journal articles have been written on the subject’ (Dobson & Goddard, 2009, 1).
 There are two articles that are categorized as fundamental in the development of the field of team sports economics research.
-Rottenberg (1956) presents and analyses in his article "a number of market problems which are interesting because of some unusual characteristics of the baseball labour market and the organization of the baseball industry" (Rottenberg, 1956, 242).
-On the other hand Neale (1964), performs in his article a comparison of the professional sports industry to a regular firm in another market.
-Through this comparison he presents the unique economic characteristics of professional sports entities as a businesses.
+Rottenberg (1956) presents and analyses in his article ‘a number of market problems which are interesting because of some unusual characteristics of the baseball labour market and the organization of the baseball industry’ (Rottenberg, 1956, 242).
+On the other hand, Neale's (1964) article performs a comparison of the professional sports industry to a regular firm in another market.
+Through this comparison he presents the unique economic characteristics of professional sports entities as businesses.

-In a more specific way, through the examination of the Chester Report, which shows data concerning player's wages, conditions of employment, amounts of transfer fees paid by one club to another for professional footballers, research on the economics of football was made by Sloane (1969).
-In his article the author analyses and discusses the current form of employment, the rationale of retain and the transfer system.
+In a more specific way, through the examination of the Chester Report, which shows data concerning player's wages, conditions of employment and the amounts of transfer fees paid by one club to another for professional footballers, research on the economics of football was carried out by Sloane (1969).
+In his article the author analyses and discusses the current form of employment, the rationale of retainment and the transfer system.
 It is presented and checked again empirically.
-In summary author analyses the recommendations of the report concerning the issues above and the future impact of those.
+In summary, the author analyses the recommendations of the report concerning the issues above and their future impact.

-In more recent years, the economy and management of football clubs were widely covered in the literature, for example in articles addressing issues like connections between supporters' emotions or changes in brands connected to a club.
-Abosag et al. (2012) study showed through the development and test of a model the conceptualization of the relationship between supporters’ emotional attachment, supporters’ brand perception and strength, and their support for brand extension in different ways.
+In more recent years, the economy and management of football clubs were widely covered in the literature, for example in articles addressing issues like connections between supporters’ emotions or changes in brands connected to a club.
+The study by Abosag et al. (2012) showed through the development and test of a model the conceptualization of the relationship between supporters’ emotional attachment, supporters’ brand perception and strength, and their support for brand extension in different ways.
 This model confirms that fans that have a strong emotional attachment to their club have a stronger perception of the club as a brand and support brand extension.